What is the first step if we want to find out more for a specific project?

 Wood substrate eg. plywood, wood expands and contracts as the climate changes.
 If you lay the tile directly on the plywood substrate not only will the water in the thinset seep into the wood before the thinset properly cures, but also any movement in the structure will cause the grout and tile to crack.
 A lot of installers will lay a material such as Hardi-backer (1/4″ concrete board) on top of the plywood & then tile directly with this.
-This can work provided a good quality polymer modified thinset with a crack prevention ingredient is used … however there is no substitute for adding a specific crack prevention membrane which will absorb small movements in the structure/substrate.
+This can work provided a good quality polymer modified thinset with a crack prevention ingredient is used … however, there is no substitute for adding a specific crack prevention membrane which will absorb small movements in the structure/substrate.
 This also means you can mop down your tile floor without ever worrying about whether or not it is waterproof.
 Remember … grout is porous and the sealer applied to the grout (or porous tile) is not a waterproofing agent, it is merely to prevent stains.

 Concrete substrate eg. in the basement: minor cracks in the basement slab are normal … and if you live close to a railway track, for example, then they are almost certain.
-If you find the grout and/or tile in your new / renovated home is cracking then chances are the contractor did not use a crack prevention membrane … as the concrete finds its own natural break points it will transfer that movement upwards & if there is nothing to absorb the expansion/contraction then the finished surface has to give!
-Again this is not a failure to adhere to minimum code … it just tells you that some times minimum is not good enough.
+If you find the grout and/or tile in your new / renovated home is cracking then chances are the contractor did not use a crack prevention membrane … as the concrete finds its own natural breakpoints it will transfer that movement upwards & if there is nothing to absorb the expansion/contraction then the finished surface has to give!
+Again this is not a failure to adhere to minimum code … it just tells you that sometimes minimum is not good enough.

-Levelling … also worth bearing in mind in an older home where the floor is probably not level / even, so levelling before laying tile will also effect the layers required & the total finished height.
+Levelling … also worth bearing in mind in an older home where the floor is probably not level / even, so levelling before laying tile will also affect the layers required & the total finished height.

-I currently have a bathtub in the bathroom, but we’ve always wanted a walk in shower … what options do I have?
+I currently have a bathtub in the bathroom, but we’ve always wanted a walk-in shower … what options do I have?

 A standard bathtub is 5′ long … that provides for a pretty spacious walk-in shower.
-Schluter have a shower stall system which is designed for laying mosaic tile on the contoured shower pan & includes all the necessary waterproofing technologies.
+Schluter has a shower stall system which is designed for laying mosaic tile on the contoured shower pan & includes all the necessary waterproofing technologies.
 This system can be supplied with an off-centre drain so that the existing bathtub drain positioning can be used … which saves a lot on plumbing costs if you are on a concrete slab or would have to cut into the floor joists.
 Advent Home Solutions are proud to offer Schluter solutions for the bathroom.

 We also work with a specialized glass shower screen/door installer who can custom manufacture to your specific needs.
-A frameless shower screen/door is a fantastic look found in a lot of high end hotels & large homes, but it can also add that touch of class to a modest home.
+A frameless shower screen/door is a fantastic look found in a lot of high-end hotels & large homes, but it can also add that touch of class to a modest home.
 Tie that in with a quality porcelain or stone tile and you will have a wonderful bathroom which will last the test of time.

 I like the idea of a custom tiled shower but not so keen on all those grout lines with mosaic tile on the shower floor or I simply prefer bigger tiles … do I have any options?